2023 Spanish government formation: First investiture attempt

 As expected, Feijóo's investiture failed to pass either ballot, being supported by his own party as well as Vox, CCa and UPN and opposed by everyone else.
-Several voting mistakes became an anecdote: during the first ballot, PSOE MP for Teruel Herminio Sancho's "yes" reaction to his name being mispronounced was initially considered a vote in support of Feijóo, which was immediately corrected; in the second ballot, Junts deputy Eduard Pujol erroneusly cast an affirmative vote for Feijóo's investiture which was not corrected in time, which led to the Congress bureau extraordinarily considering it as an invalid ballot against the PP's protests.
+Several voting mistakes became newsworthy: during the first ballot, PSOE MP for Teruel Herminio Sancho's "yes" reaction to his name being mispronounced was initially considered a vote in support of Feijóo, which was immediately corrected; in the second ballot, Junts deputy Eduard Pujol erroneusly cast an affirmative vote for Feijóo's investiture which was not corrected in time, which led to the Congress bureau extraordinarily considering it as an invalid ballot against the PP's protests.

 Candidate Pedro Sánchez (PSOE)

 Investiture developments

 Following Feijóo's defeat, King Felipe VI summoned all parties to a new round of consultations on 2 and 3 October, after which he nominated Pedro Sánchez as the next candidate to attempt the investiture.
 Upon his nomination, Sánchez commented that he was "not going to a false investiture", adding that everything agreed to secure the investiture would be "within the Constitution" and that agreements would be "transparent and known".

 In the following weeks, the PP criticized Sánchez and Congress speaker Armengol for not setting the investiture date, casting doubts on Armengol's neutrality.
 Negotiations with other parties soon focused on the issue of amnesty; by 8 October, talks were underway with the PNV while the PSOE sought to overcome tensions between Junts and ERC, and on 12 October Sánchez spoke publicly about an amnesty law being negotiated with the two Catalan parties.
 On 24 October, Pedro Sánchez and Yolanda Díaz signed an agreement to form a new coalition government, which included pledges to reduce the working week, raise the minimum wage and increase parental leave.
 In an attempt to hasten talks with PNV, EH Bildu and BNG, as well as with Junts and ERC, Sánchez announced on 28 October that he had agreed to back an amnesty law, to include all those involved in the controversial 2017 Catalan independence referendum and the subsequent constitutional crisis.
 He acknowledged that this was a U-turn on his previous stance to regard the amnesty as unlawful, but said it was necessary "in the interest of Spain and in defence of coexistence between Spaniards".